jdevera/subdue/README.rst

     This directory holds helper scripts or binaries that are used by the subcommands in the sub, but are however not exposed as subcommands themselves.
 It is added to the ``PATH`` in the environment under which subcommands are run.

 ``share/``
-    User location for files that are not executable
+    User location for files that are not executable.
+An environment variable exposes this location to the subcommands.

 Adding subcommands